elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

 Navigating to `http://<machine_ip>/?view=catalog`, we get the following:
 ![image](https://github.com/elomarii/CTF_4_DAY/assets/106914699/70e44b57-bf4b-45cd-a15e-889d8d9d2e49)

-Allright, now we know that the value of `view` is attached to ".php" extension and then passed to the `include` function.\
+Alright, now we know that the value of `view` is attached to ".php" extension and then passed to the `include` function.\
 Since this is the case, we can use a php filter to disclose the source code of php files in the server.
-But first, lets see what php files do we have there:
+But first, let's see what php files do we have there:
 ```
 $ ffuf -w /usr/share/seclists/Discovery/Web-Content/raft-medium-words-lowercase.txt:FUZZ -u "http://<machine_ip>/FUZZ" -e .php